SarahAndyshak/ReactParksExplorer/README.md

+# Parks Finder with React and C#

+## By Sarah Andyshak, Erin Timlin, and Vera Weikel

+### A practice application for a React front end site to consume the ParksDirectory API built in C#.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).